Continued from 4. Pracclen Receives a Visitor.

 Julin adjusted the pack on his shoulder, pulled out his light, and trudged on, moving for the sake of moving.
 His mouth was dry, and a tightness had settled in his chest.
 If even Dorgio wouldn’t take him in, what hope was there?

 He’d been to the outermost rim of the galaxy and back, braved unspeakable dangers, and found the secret that all the force of the Empire now strained to protect.
 He had with him the power to clear his father’s name and destroy the man who had sent him to his doom.
 He had imagined Kolteo cowering before him, begging for mercy.
-He’d played over the scene in his head many times in his mind.
+He’d played over the scene many times in his mind.
 Not once had he imagined this: shut out, on the run, with nobody who would listen to him.

 At least Kolteo wasn’t here to see him and gloat.